Using the triangle of human ecology for understanding self-rated depression: A quantitative study based on the HUNT 3 cohort

 Abstract

-Aims: To test the triangle of human ecology by examining associations between unipolar depression and different measures of human biological factors, health behavior, and the physical environment.
-Methods: Data originate from the third wave of the Nord-Trøndelag Health Study (2006-2008).
-The survey was based on a random sample of 50,000 Norwegians (response rate: 54 %).
-Logistic regression was preformed, using unipolar depression, measured with the HADS-score, as outcome variable and 38 explanatory variables.
-Results: Biological factors including older age and male gender were associated with higher odds of depression as were behavioral factors including drinking behavior and having a neurotic personality.
+Aims: To test the Triangle of Human Ecology by examining associations between unipolar depression and different measures of human biological factors, health behaviour, and the physical environment.
+Methods: Data originate from the third wave of the Nord-Trøndelag Health Study (2006–2008).
+The survey was based on a random sample of 50,000 Norwegians (response rate: 54%).
+Logistic regression was performed, using unipolar depression, measured with the Hospital Anxiety and Depression Scale score, as outcome variable and 38 explanatory variables.
+Results: Biological factors including older age and male gender were associated with higher odds of depression, as were behavioural factors including drinking behaviour and having a neurotic personality.
 Reduced odds were associated with units of alcohol consumed, extrovert personality and physical activity.
-Social networks were an environmental factor with reduced odds at both personal and neighborhood levels, as was warmer outdoor temperatures.
-Conclusion: Using the triangle of human ecology provides a holistic insight into how behavior, biology and the environment influence mental health.
+Social networks were an environmental factor with reduced odds at both personal and neighbourhood levels, as was warmer outdoor temperatures.
+Conclusions: Using the Triangle of Human Ecology provides a holistic insight into how behaviour, biology and the environment influence mental health.

 Item Type: Article